greenjtee/sdmay23-28/user_adder_example/README.md

 - Python 3.6+ with PIP

 ## Getting started
-To setup your environment, you must run ``source ./setup.sh script``.
+To setup your environment, you must run ``source ./setup.sh``.
 This will create a new directory called "dependencies" and export environment variables needed by the project
 Run ``make setup`` to fetch the required openlane resources for hardening.

 ## Hardening